grumply/pure-project-skeleton/README.md

-Multi-package Pure Skeleton with Development Environment
+# Multi-package Pure Skeleton with Development Environment
----

-This repo is an example of combining `cabal.project`, `Nix`, `node`, and `pure-platform` for an improved developer experience.
+This repo is an example of combining `cabal.project`, `Nix`, `node`, `cachix`, and `pure-platform` for an improved development experience.

-First run
+## First run
----

-Either clone this repo with `--recurse-submodules`, or run `git submodule update --init --recursive` in this directory after cloning to make sure `pure-platform` is checked out.

-First, run `./deps/pure-platform/try-pure` at least once.
-This will install `nix` and build the pure ecosystem if necessary.
+Follow the steps at [purehs.cachix.org](https://purehs.cachix.org) to install [nix](https://nixos.org/nix/) and [cachix](https://cachix.org).

+## Development

-> NOTE: Pure requires a custom `ghcjs-base`, so the first run of `try-pure` will be very, very slow.
-Subsequent builds will take advantage of `nix` memoization.
-Consider becoming acquainted with Pure at [purehs.org](http://purehs.org) while `try-pure` runs.
+> If you're not running an OS and CPU architecture combination for which Cachix has a pre-built and cached copy of Pure's custom `ghcjs-base`, the first run built will be very, very slow.
+Subsequent builds will take advantage of nix memoization.

-Developing
----

 > These two development servers avoid the need to re-enter a nix shell for every build.
 This can greatly speed up build times compared to `nix-build`.

+### Backend Development

 To run a backend development server that will:

-- watch frontend and shared Haskell and Cabal files for changes
+- watch backend and shared Haskell and Cabal files for changes
 - rebuild and restart the server when necessary
-- restart the server

 ```bash
 $ ./ghc npm run dev:backend
 ```

+### Frontend Development

 To run a frontend development server that will:

 - serve your application at `localhost:8080`
 - watch frontend and shared Haskell and Cabal files for changes
 - rebuild the application when necessary
-- inject newly-built applications into any connected browsers:
+- inject newly-built applications into any connected browsers

 ```bash
 $ ./ghcjs npm install